nuageux/Obsidian-CS-Notes/Other Subjects/COGS 1 - Introduction to Cognitive Science/Course Content/Human-Computer Interaction.md

 # Data Revolution
 We are now in a world of sensors that collect an intense amount of potentially new and myriad data very inexpensively.
 - Extending data collection into situations that have not typically been accessible
-- Enablind examination of the fine detail of action captured in meaningful settings
+- Enabling examination of the fine detail of action captured in meaningful settings
 - Importantly, the scale with which we can examine things is on a much wider spectrum now.

 Example: The medical computer interfaces can be much improved.
 - You might recognize the situation where you are undergoing a physical examination and your doctor must click an unnecessary amount of times through an outdated interface to get to the information necessary.

 #### Activity-Enriched Computing
 A good way to capture activity is to record video.